ZuraffPL/Agenci_Cogwheel/README.md

 ---

-**Note**: This system is designed for the Cogwheel Syndicate RPG.
+**Note**: This system is designed for the Agenci Cogwheel RPG.
 Make sure you have access to the game rules to fully utilize this system.